Text by CLOT Magazine

 When I first started using field recordings, it was somehow like a real revelation to me to get back to listening in a way I heard when I was a child.
 A childish realization that all the sounds are music, all in one, I am one.
 It was an awakening.
-I think, since I’ve studied music professionally in an institutionalized jazz school environment, I got further away from the deep understanding and sense of sound.
-The education and conservatory environment brought a lot of valuable skills and a lot of unnecessary things, so I have tried ever since to find back the core of making and sensing the music.
+Since I studied music professionally in an institutionalized jazz school environment, I got further away from a deep understanding and sense of sound.
+The education and conservatory environment brought me many valuable skills and unnecessary things, so I have tried ever since to find back the core of making and sensing music.

-I found myself back into this room, starting to use the field recordings.
-First in Koan, studying and listening to the environment of the temples, monks and gongs, and a lot more.
+I found myself back in this room, starting to use the field recordings.
+First, in Koan, studying and listening to the environment of the temples, monks and gongs, and much more.
 It gave me a whole other approach and perspective to what I was doing.
 Sonority is about the detail of the sound and resonance and meanwhile expanding to touch upon the big questions of being and the whole universe…

 And what about voice?
-What does it mean for you to express your art with your voice and to explore what you says as how the voice resonates with nature?
+What does it mean for you to express your art with your voice and to explore what you say and how the voice resonates with nature?

 Voice is such a special and multi-faceted instrument that I’m still trying to find peace with it.
-It’s so closely intertwined with the personality, everyday use with communication with other people, private and public.
+It’s so closely intertwined with the personality, everyday use with other people, private and public communication.
 Voice became my main instrument only after being an instrumentalist for a long time.
 Dealing with voice means also dealing a lot with yourself and your emotions, personality, and physical manners.
 What I mean by resonating with nature is two-folded.
 First of all, we humans are part of nature, water, made of cells and molecules, so we are nature.
-Second I mean the resonance of our mental and intellectual need to be in touch with nature is essential and resonates in various ways.
+Second, the resonance of our mental and intellectual need to be in touch with nature is essential and resonates in various ways.

 R. Murray Schafer devised the term “sound ecology”, do you think sound recordists should promote a less polluted sound environment, or this is a matter of the inevitable evolution of the landscape?